def-gthill/lexurgy/doc/source/sc.rst

 The ``changes`` file needs to use the Lexurgy SC format; by convention these have a .lsc extension.

+The ``words`` argument should be a text file with each old-language word on a separate line.
+By convention, this file should have a .wli extension.

 The Lexurgy SC file format
 ---------------------------